MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEArjRPYcA1g7HJtt1My... (long key) Highlight and copy the entire public key text.
 You can use your mouse or the keyboard shortcut Ctrl + Shift + C to copy it.

-if you can not copy in Git Bash , go to CMD , and past this command :
+if you can not copy in Git Bash , you can going to CMD , and paste this command :

- - Copy & Past in CMD :
+ - Copy & Paste in CMD :

           type %USERPROFILE%\.ssh\id_rsa.pub